An intestinal broom

 Use the vegetable drawer in the refrigerator and apply one of these two techniques:

-- first wrap the base of the bunch in moist kitchen towel then put them upright in a plastic or cloth bag.
+- First wrap the base of the bunch in moist kitchen towel or a damp cloth, and then put them uprightin a plastic bag or a second cloth.

 - Or place them vertically in a bowl with 5 cm of water.